 9. Integrating risk management with digital transformation

-"Due to decentralized, overly complex systems, many companies are not aware of all the kinds of data they have, how it is organized, or even if it may be noncompliant with the law," she said.
-Rules for how organizations handle data and comply with regulations should be clear, straightforward, universal, and grounded in a risk-based approach.
+"Due to decentralized, overly complex systems, many companies are not aware of all the kinds of data they have, how it is organized or even if it may be noncompliant with the law," she said.
+Rules for how organizations handle data and comply with regulations should be clear, straightforward, universal and grounded in a risk-based approach, McNichol added.

 IT plays a critical role as both a driver and enabler of IGRC.
-It is important for CIOs and other IT leaders to work with other management teams to identify and assess the impact in order to mitigate risks in accordance with the risk appetite of the company.
-An integrated governance model can help by coordinating strategy, people, process, and technology objectives across the end-to-end value chain.
-This ERM trend is critical for ensuring the risk component is integrated into broader digital transformation plans.
+It's important for CIOs and other IT leaders to work with other management teams to identify and assess the impact to mitigate risks in accordance with a company's risk appetite.
+An integrated governance model can help by coordinating strategy, people, process and technology objectives across the end-to-end value chain.
+This ERM trend is critical for ensuring the risk management component is integrated into broader digital transformation plans.